codepath/android_guides/Configuring-a-Parse-Server.md

 ### Enabling Push Notifications

-**Note**: Experimental Support for push notifications is now available with the open source Parse server as of v2.0.8.
-Unlike Parse's own service, you cannot implement this type of code on the actual client:
+**Note**: Experimental Support for push notifications is now available with the open source Parse server.
+However, unlike Parse's own service, you cannot implement this type of code on the actual client:

 ```java
 ParsePush push = new ParsePush();